Airplane!: Reception

 A number of actors were cast to spoof their established images: prior to their roles in Airplane!, Nielsen, Stack, and Bridges were known for portraying adventurous, no-nonsense tough-guy characters.
 Stack's role as the captain who loses his nerve in one of the earliest airline "disaster" films, The High and the Mighty (1954), is spoofed in Airplane!, as is Lloyd Bridges' 1970–1971 television role as airport manager Jim Conrad in San Francisco International Airport.
 Peter Graves was in the made-for-television film SST: Death Flight, in which an SST was unable to land owing to an emergency.

-Nielsen enjoyed a major career boost subsequent to Airplane!s release.
-The film marked a significant change in his film persona towards deadpan comedy, notably in the three Naked Gun films: The Naked Gun: From the Files of Police Squad!
+Nielsen's career after Airplane! was marked by similar deadpan comedy in the three Naked Gun films: The Naked Gun: From the Files of Police Squad!
 (1988); The Naked Gun 2 1/2: The Smell of Fear (1991); and Naked Gun 33 1/3: The Final Insult (1994).
 The films were based on the six-episode television series Police Squad! which starred Nielsen and was created and produced by Zucker–Abrahams–Zucker.
 This also led to his casting, many years later, in Mel Brooks' Dracula: Dead and Loving It.
 Brooks had wanted to make the film for a long time, but put it off because, as he said: "I just could not find the right Dracula".
 According to Brooks, he did not see Airplane! until years after its release.
 When he did, he knew Nielsen would be right for the part.
 When it was suggested that his role in Airplane! was against type, Nielsen protested that he had "always been cast against type before", and that comedy was what he always really wanted to do.